USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `ModVadv: [default: vadv/wrf]`
     Vertical advection module.
     -   `vadv/wrf`
-    use the WRF omega calculation with the Piecewise Parabolic Method (PPM) to calculate vertical advection; this module should be used only with WRF meteorology
+    Use the WRF omega calculation with the Piecewise Parabolic Method (PPM) to calculate vertical advection; this module should be used only with WRF meteorology
-    -   `vadv/yamo`
+    -   `vadv/yamo`.
-    use the global mass-conserving scheme to calculate vertical advection
+    Use the global mass-conserving scheme to calculate vertical advection.
 -   `ModHdiff: [default: hdiff/multiscale]`
     The only option in CMAQv5 for the horizontal diffusion module is `hdiff/multiscale`, which uses a diffusion coefficient based on local wind deformation.
 Do not change this module setting.
     -   `hdiff/multiscale`
 -   `ModVdiff: [default: vdiff/acm2]`
     Vertical diffusion and surface exchange module.
 Do not change this module setting.
     -   `vdiff/acm2`
-    calculate vertical diffusion using the Asymmetric Convective Model version 2 (ACM2)
+    Calculate vertical diffusion using the Asymmetric Convective Model version 2 (ACM2).
 -   `ModDepv: [default: depv/m3dry]`
     Deposition velocity calculation module.
 Do not change this module setting.
     -   `depv/m3dry`